amida-tech/ADS/APIs/UMLS API/Single Pulls/Python Script Troubleshooting.md

 ### Python Script Error Responses
 #### "Error processing keyword: {string}: {e}"
 - Problem: This problem occurs in the chunk where Python queries UMLS for CUI codes associated with certain keywords.
 If an error arises while querying a particular keyword, the keyword and specific error will be outputted in the terminal.
 - Solution: The solution is dependent upon the error received.
+If the specific error has not been reported yet, please let Alyssa Warnock (alyssa.warnock@amida.com) know to update the documentation.

+#### "Error occured while processing {IDENTIFIER}: {except_error}"
+- Problem: This problem occurs int he chunk where Python queries decendant codes.
+This is not in all python scripts.
+If an error arises while querying a particular code, the code and specific error will be outputted in the terminal.
-This error has not been reported yet.  if you encounter this error, please let Alyssa Warnock (alyssa.warnock@amida.com) know.
+- Solution: The solution is dependent upon the error received.
+If the specific error has not been reported yet, please let Alyssa Warnock (alyssa.warnock@amida.com) know to update the documentation.

-#### "JSONDecodeError encountered in pull for CUI: {cui}.
+#### "JSONDecodeError encountered for CUI: {cui}.
 Skipping this entry."
 - Problem: This error commonly occurs when UMLS can't keep up with Python's requests.
 Sometimes the code that throws the error may still be in the final output.
 This is because all this error says is that Python is receiving something that it didn't expect at the time it processed it, but UMLS is fast and may have returned the information right after Python threw the error.
-The only way to confirm this is to see if hte SNOMED-CT code is in the outputted code set.
+The only way to confirm this is to see if the SNOMED-CT code (or other related medical code) is in the outputted code set.
 Follow the solution steps below to find the applicable code.
 - Solution:
 1. Navigate to the [UMLS Web Browser](https://uts.nlm.nih.gov/uts/umls/home)
 2. Input the outputted CUI code into the UMLS's search engine and click Enter on your keyboard (ex: [C0554107](https://uts.nlm.nih.gov/uts/umls/searchResults?searchString=C0554107&returnType=code&tree=SNOMEDCT_US))